keacore/06_ClientSideDevelopment/Exercises/BeautifulStudent.md

 # Beautiful Student

-Make your studentpage look like this:
+Make your Student Page look like this:

 ![SytudentsPage](./img/StudentsScreenShot.png)

+And make the subpages work as weel (and look good!)